emilesherrott/emilesherrott-ga-project-4/README.md

 ### Setting up on a local machine
 1. Clone to repository onto your local machine by either:
-   * Running `git clone git@github.com:emilesherrott/emilesherrott-ga-project-3.git` from your terminal.
+   * Running `git clone git@github.com:emilesherrott/emilesherrott-ga-project-4.git` from your terminal.
-   * Downloading the emilesherrott-ga-project-.zip file and open in your prefered code editor.
+   * Downloading the emilesherrott-ga-project-4.zip file and open in your prefered code editor.
 2. Open up the terminal in your code editor.
-   * From the root folder run `yarn seed`
    * From the client folder run `yarn start`

 Getting Started These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.